-Concert-goers said opening act Sara Bareilles had finished performing and the crowd was waiting for Sugarland to take the stage when an announcer alerted them that severe weather was possible and gave instructions on what to do if an evacuation was necessary.
-But the announcer also said concert organizers hoped the show would go on, and many fans stayed put.
+Concert-goers said Bareilles had finished performing and the crowd was waiting for Sugarland to take the stage.
+They said an announcer alerted them that severe weather was possible and gave instructions on what to do if an evacuation was necessary.
+But the same announcer said concert organizers hoped the show would go on, and many fans stayed put.

-Jessica Alsman said the towering, metal scaffolding "kind of wobbled at first."
+Jessica Alsman told the AP the towering, metal stage scaffolding "kind of wobbled at first."
 Then pandemonium set in as it fell.

 "As soon as we saw the wind gust, the wind was in our faces," Alsman said.
 She and three friends grabbed each other and formed a chain.